package-url/purl-spec/README.rst

   Optional.

-Parts are designed such that they for a hierarchy from the most significant on the left left to the least significant parts to the right.
+Components are designed such that they for a hierarchy from the most significant on the left left to the least significant components to the right.

-A `purl` must NOT contain a URL Authority i.e. there is no support for `username`, `password`, `host` and `port` parts.
+A `purl` must NOT contain a URL Authority i.e. there is no support for `username`, `password`, `host` and `port` components.
 A `namespace` segment may sometimes look like a `host` but its interpretation is specific to a `type`.